ARCHIVE OF EAST GERMAN CULTURE

 The W.E.B.
-Du Bois Library is the main library at the University of Massachusetts Amherst, the flagship campus of the state's university system.
-It is named the library in honor of William Edward Burghardt Du Bois (1868-1963), renowned civil rights activist, co-founder of the National Association for the Advancement of Colored People (1909), and the first African-American to earn a doctorate (Harvard).
-Du Bois also studied at Humboldt University in Berlin, Germany, from 1892-94.
+Du Bois Library is the main library at the University of Massachusetts Amherst, the flagship campus of the Commonwealth's university system.
+It is named in honor of William Edward Burghardt Du Bois (1868-1963), renowned civil rights activist, co-founder of the National Association for the Advancement of Colored People (1909) and the first African-American to earn a doctorate (Harvard).
+Du Bois also studied at Humboldt University in Berlin, Germany from 1892-94.

-- and the Hans Joachim Ring Collection of East German Cinema features film programs, fliers and other materials used to advertise films to East German audiences.
+- The Hans Joachim Ring Collection of East German Cinema features film programs, fliers and other materials used to advertise films to East German audiences.

 - The Graphic Art of Anke Feuchtenberger is a comprehensive collection of early works—including film and theater posters and smaller-scale pieces—made by (East) German artist Anke Feuchtenberger, now better known for her cartoons and graphic novels.